 Student Health Insurance

 Health Insurance is mandatory for all full-time registered students at Cornell.
-All DVM students will be automatically enrolled in Cornell's Student Health Insurance Plan (SHIP) and charged a mandatory premium (2012-2013 was $1,998.00).
-2013-2014 SHIP fees TBA.
-The charge for the SHIP premium will appear on your July bursar bill.
+All DVM students will be automatically enrolled in Cornell's Student Health Insurance Plan (SHIP) and charged a mandatory premium 2013-2014 SHIP fee $2212. per student.
+For spouse, partner and family rates see the SHIP website The charge for the SHIP premium will appear on your July bursar bill.

 If you have other comparable health insurance you may waive the Student Health Insurance.
 Information on the Health Insurance Appeal process will be available in June.